mozilla/blurts-server/docs/adr/0006-localization-workflow.md

 ## Decision Drivers

-* With the React refactor, this is a good time to revisit our processes, and determine what makes the most since
+* With the React refactor, this is a good time to revisit our processes, and determine what works the best for everyone.
   * This is also a chance to better align with other Mozilla projects

 ## Considered Options